deepinx/ems-beat-detection/README.md

 ## Requirements

-Please insatall Matlab 2015a or later versions of Matlab.
+Please install Matlab 2015a or later versions of Matlab.

 ## Citing